AEO

 Bullish

-• Attractive Valuation Multiples: The stock trades at a Price-to-Sales ratio of 0.73x and an EV/Sales of 0.79x, which are low relative to many apparel retailers.
-This suggests the market is not assigning a premium for its brand strength or growth potential.
+• Attractive Valuation Multiples: The stock trades at a Price-to-Sales ratio of 0.73x and an EV-to-Sales of 0.86x, which appear inexpensive relative to historical norms for the company.
+This low sales multiple provides a margin of safety if revenue growth stabilizes.

 Bearish